 Please email firstname.lastname@example.org and the most appropriate person will reply as soon as possible.

 All applications will be initially assessed to ensure that they are within the remit of this call, meet required criteria and that the form has been fully completed.
-All applications successfully passing this triage will be reviewed by the NIHR Three Schools’ Dementia Research Programme Commissioning Panel.
+All applications successfully passing this triage stage will be reviewed by the NIHR Three Schools’ Dementia Research Programme Commissioning Panel.